 Fieldwork - you can apply to go on fieldwork after the completion and approval of your research outline.
 Fieldwork is normally approved for a minimum of one term, and a maximum of three terms.
-Self-funded students are eligible to apply for a fee reduction if their fieldwork involves them working outside of the UK.

 Intermission - you may be permitted to intermit for personal, financial or medical reasons.
-If you feel that you are not making progress with your doctoral studies due to any of these factors then you should discuss the possibility of taking a period of intermission with your supervisors as soon as possible.
 You may also go on intermission whilst you learn a foreign language.
 Intermission is available in periods of months, up to a maximum of one year in total (during the period of your doctoral studies) for full-time doctoral researchers and two years in total for part-time doctoral researchers.
-Approval for further periods of intermission will only be granted in exceptional circumstances by the Chair of the University Doctoral Studies Committee.
+You must submit a learning plan each year setting out when you will be away, and when you will be at Sussex.
+Approval for further periods of intermission will only be granted in exceptional circumstances by the Chair of Doctoral Studies Committee.
 You do not pay fees whilst on intermission2, but you will not have access to supervision or University facilities.
 Please note that if you are ESRC-funded you should first talk to the Doctoral School about suspension of your ESRC award, before requesting a University intermission form.